 - Establish your NCCU email & account.
-We communicate through your NCCU email! - > Join the listsery on our website. - > Pay tuition when prompted or you will be dropped from classes. - ➤ Keep your Banner ID easily available. - ➤ Watch for your permanent adviser information to your NCCU email.
-No need to contact your adviser until after fall classes begin! - You are registered for fall & cannot take more than 3 classes.
-If you find you are not registered, there may be some issue, so please contact Ms. Joyner & Dr. Whiting.
+We communicate through your NCCU email! - > Join the listsery on our website. - > Pay tuition when prompted or you will be dropped from classes. - ➤ Keep your Banner ID easily available. - ➤ Watch for your permanent adviser information sent to your NCCU email.
+No need to contact your adviser until after fall classes begin! - ➤ You are being registered for fall & cannot take more than 3 classes.
+If you find you are not registered after May 15th, there may be some issue, so please contact Ms. Joyner & Dr. Whiting.